 OLYMPUS DIGITAL CAMERA

-At every show where the club layout is displayed, visitors ask about how it is transported and set up.
-The above picture shows both our large and small trailers that have been fitted out to transport the modules safely and efficiently.
+At every show, visitors ask about how our layouts are transported and set up.
+Our large and small trailers have been fitted out to transport the modules safely and efficiently.

 ©2016 ETE Eastern New England Chapter.
 All rights reserved.